artemshuba/VkLib/README.md

 ```
 vk.AccessToken = oauthResult.AccessToken;
 ```
 You can save this token in local file and reuse later.
-Note that token can expire (check the HasExpired property).
+Note that token can expire (check the HasExpired property) and you will need to get a new one in this case by performing authentication again.
 ### Calling methods
 Calling methods is similar to vk api.
 Here are some samples:
 ```